 Angel Has Fallen is apparently much darker than the two previous movies in the franchise.
 It’s released in the UK and the US on 23 August 2019.
 The film is directed by Ric Roman Waugh.

-Watch the trailer below or read my 3/5 review of London Has Fallen.
+Watch the trailer below and read my 4/5 review.

 Other films coming out in 2019